xin-huang/dadi-cli/README.md

 Then the detail of the model will be displayed in the screen:

-    - IM:
+    - IM_pre:

-            Isolation-with-migration model with exponential pop growth.
+        Isolation-with-migration model with exponential pop growth and a size change prior to split.
         Two populations in this model.

-            params = [s,nu1,nu2,T,m12,m21]
+        params = [nuPre,TPre,s,nu1,nu2,T,m12,m21]

+            nuPre: Size after first size change (in units of Na)
+             TPre: Time before split of first size change (in units of 2*Na generations)
-                  s: Size of pop 1 after split (Pop 2 has size 1-s)
+                s: Fraction of nuPre that goes to pop1 (Pop 2 has size nuPre*(1-s))
               nu1: Final size of pop 1 (in units of Na)
               nu2: Final size of pop 2 (in units of Na)
                 T: Time in the past of split (in units of 2*Na generations)
               m12: Migration from pop 2 to pop 1 (2*Na*m12)
               m21: Migration from pop 1 to pop 2 (2*Na*m21)

 ### Available DFE distributions